 I haven’t been paying attention the entire class.
-Feeling somewhat disrespectful, I take a moment to glance up from my laptop.
+Feeling disrespectful, I take a moment to glance up from my laptop.
 The professor is droning on about some half-a-billion-years-old fossils.
 Images of their mangled forms gleam on the projector screen.
 For a moment I feel bad for the ancient lifeforms so thoroughly dead and gone that they’re the topic of a geology class, tucked into the same field of study as dirt and rocks.

 Already I’m losing focus on the lecture.
 For a moment I try to reassert attention, but the effort only reminds me why I wasn’t listening in the first place.
 Frankly, it’s boring.
 It’s the sort of material I might enjoy reading about in a clever online article, or maybe even a Wikipedia entry; but it feels unproductive, even wasteful, to have to sit through an hour-long talk three times a week.

-As I struggle to stifle my restlessness, it occurs to me that I’m paying for this.
+As I stifle my restlessness, it occurs to me that I’m paying for this.
 In fact, you’re probably paying for this too.
 Our entire society is paying for this, and paying a lot – taxation, tuition, and donations, scholarships and loans.
 And for what?
 “Education,” we say reverently; but I cannot help questioning the sacrosanct synonymity between school and education.
 Are they the same thing?
 Education is learning, and school is for learning, right?
 But is this really a good way to learn?

 We think of our school system as so essential and permanent that we compel most of its funding, and even debate outright socialization.
 But I wonder if further propping up this system is really in everyone’s best interests.
 I wonder whether the goal of education might be achieved more effectively by different means.